 I started regularly attending the London Buddhist Centre in Bethnal Green.
 Although I love the wisdom and dharma (teachings of the Buddha) I never identified myself as a 'Buddhist' as I also draw on so many other traditions in my spirituality.
 However regular meditation gave me the tools to help cope with the challenges of life and experience more awareness every day.

-Eventually I came across the Mindfulness for Health eight-week course, which is aimed at people with chronic illness and health conditions.
+Eventually I came across the Breathworks Mindfulness for Health eight-week course, which is aimed at people with chronic illness and health conditions.
 This taught me specific skills for dealing with my pain and fatigue.
 After using these tools to manage my own symptoms, I decided to train to be a teacher and synchronistically found myself back at Taraloka - this time doing my mindfulness teacher training.
 I am now a fully accredited mindfulness teacher and registered with the British Association for Mindfulness Based Approaches (BAMBA).

 I'm learning all the time and am amazed at the benefits mindfulness brings to my life every day.
-Mindfulness is very much a journey not a destination - one that encourages us to fully experience our lives more fully in the moment.
+Mindfulness is not a destination - it allows us to fully experience our lives more fully in the moment.

-For me it is key to discovering the meaning of my life and who I really am.
+For me it is key to awakening to the meaning of my life and who I really am.
 I would love to help guide you in finding out more about how this practice can benefit you too.